juliend88/Docker/bundle-toolbox/README-EN.md

 As you may have noticed the 1-Click wizard asked to reenter your password Openstack (this will be fixed in a future version of MyCloudManager)
 You will find [her]((https://console.cloudwatt.com/project/access_and_security/api_access/view_credentials/) your **tenant ID**, it's  same as **Projet ID**.
 It will be necessary to complete the wizard.

-By default, the stack deploys on two instances of type "standard-4" (n2.cw.standard-4).
+By default, the wizard deploys two instances of type "standard-4" (n2.cw.standard-4).
 A variety of other instance types exist to suit your various needs, allowing you to pay only for the services you need.
 Instances are charged by the minute and capped at their monthly price (you can find more details on the [Pricing page](https://www.cloudwatt.com/en/pricing.html) on the Cloudwatt website).

 You must indicate the type [(standard ou performant)](https://www.cloudwatt.com/fr/produits/stockage-bloc/) and the size of the block volume that will be attached to your stack via the `volume_size` parameter.